Perl is the Most Hated Programming Language, Developers Say - Slashdot

 If you are writing applications in Perl though, it sucks.
 The implementation of objects is obtuse, it isn't geared for User Interfaces (Perl/TK anyone?) and performance is really horrid.

 But...
-I cut my programming teeth on C (K&R, not ANSI) so I'm one of those old grey headed guys who go "tisk tisk" at all those new fangled
+I cut my programming teeth on C (K&R, not ANSI) so I'm one of those old grey headed guys who go "tisk tisk" at all those new fangled, it's better because it's new things you young ones think are great.

 Funny, I quite enjoyed writing in Perl 5 and the feeling was empowerment, and the community was excellent.
 At the time Python was quite immature.
 Python has grown but Perl 5 is still quite useful.